OscarSaharoy/SDF-Renderer/README.md

 # SDF-Renderer

 WebGL renderer for raymarching of signed distance fields.
+Go to line 120 where the SDF being used can be changed, including to the mandelbulb SDF.

 https://jsfiddle.net/OscarSaharoy/xkwmsva0/28/